Shippo

 Label Customization Options

-• Signature confirmation (signature_confirmation): STANDARD, ADULT, CERTIFIED, INDIRECT, CARRIER_CONFIRMATION.
+• Signature confirmation: set signature_confirmation on the shipment's extra field.
+Values: STANDARD, ADULT, CERTIFIED, INDIRECT, CARRIER_CONFIRMATION.

-• Reference fields: pass metadata on the transaction for order numbers.
+• Reference fields: pass metadata on the transaction for order numbers or internal references.

 Voiding a Label

-Call refunds-create with the transaction object_id.
-Eligibility depends on carrier and timing.
-If it fails, advise the user to contact Shippo support.
+Refund limitations: Void/refund eligibility depends on carrier and timing.
+Not all labels can be refunded after purchase.
+If request_refund fails, advise the user to contact Shippo support.

 Orders and Packing Slips

-1. Call orders-create with shipping address, line items, and order details.
+• create_order: Create an order with line items, shipping address, and order details.

-2. Use the order data to call shipments-create, then follow the standard label purchase flow.
+2. Use the order's address and item data to call create_shipment, then follow the standard label purchase flow (rate selection, confirmation, purchase_shipping_label).

 Tracking